Diontae Johnson Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Recent Performances

-- In last week's matchup with the Browns, Johnson caught six passes for 98 yards (16.3 yards per catch) while being targeted 13 times.
+- In last week's matchup with the Browns, Johnson caught six passes for 98 yards (16.3 yards per reception) while being targeted 13 times.

-- Johnson has recorded 241 receiving yards (80.3 per game) and one touchdown, reeling in 17 balls on 28 targets during his last three games.
+- Over his last three games, Johnson racked up 17 catches on 28 targets and averaged 80.3 receiving yards with one touchdown.

 Johnson's Pittsburgh Teammates